 10. Opt out of mail solicitations

-At www.dmachoice.org the Direct Marketing Association permits you to limit the amount of catalogs, credit card offers and other direct mail pieces you or a loved one receives.
+At www.dmachoice.org the Direct Marketing Association permits you to limit the number of catalogs, credit card offers, and other direct mail pieces you or a loved one receives.

 While there’s no foolproof measure you can take that will both prevent financial fraud and leave you or your loved one with at least some independence and control over his or her finances, the steps described above can make the world a safer financial place.
 Just remember what was said at the beginning: isolation is a breeding ground for financial abuse (as well as depression and other illnesses).
 Social involvement is the best protection.

 This article is for informational purposes only and shall not be construed as legal advice.
 No attorney-client relationship between the reader and Brennan & Rogers, PLLC, or its attorneys is intended.
 This article should not be used as a substitute for legal advice.
 Laws may vary from state to state, and the educational materials found in this article may not apply in all jurisdictions.

 Brennan & Rogers, PLLC | 279 York Street, York, ME 03909 | 207-361-4680 | email@example.com